 Creating a Network of Ecosystems by Developing a Biotope

-The Hamamatsu Business Office maintains a biotope that it created in the green space on its premises in FY2012.
-Conservation of the rare species of Tanakia lanceolata (yaritanago; bitterling) and Pronodularia japanensis (matsukasagai; mussel), both of which are listed as endangered species IA (Note 1)in the Red Data Book of Shizuoka Prefecture has been achieved inside the biotope, and their natural breeding has been confirmed at present.
+The Hamamatsu Business Ofﬁce maintains a biotope that it created in the green space on its premises in FY2012.
+Conservation of the rare species of Tanakia lanceolata (a freshwater fish) and Pronodularia japanensis (a mollusk), both of which are listed as Endangered Species IA (Note 1)in the Red Data Book of Shizuoka Prefecture has been achieved inside the biotope, and their natural breeding has been conﬁrmed at present.

-We will continue to maintain the site to help develop a network of ecosystems around the site and conserve rare species outside their habitats.
+We will continue to maintain the site to help develop a network of ecosystems around it and conserve rare species outside their habitats.